Preparing for the Industry Shift Away from LIBOR

 We’ll be ready and keep you updated

-The expected transition to a new benchmark following the widespread use of LIBOR in the financial markets will be a significant event.
+The transition to a new benchmark following the widespread use of LIBOR in the financial markets is a significant event.
 To prepare, we are:

-- Closely monitoring LIBOR developments and devoting all necessary resources to its transition
+- Closely monitoring LIBOR developments and devoting all necessary resources to its transition, with an enterprise-wide initiative to address every opportunity and issue involved

 - Working with regulators and industry groups to see how we can tailor their recommendations to our specific client segments